TorstenS1/mcp-server/python_mcp_server/README.md

     *   It also maintains an internal list (`self.tools`) of Pydantic `Tool` models, which are simplified representations of the tools, suitable for exposure via the FastAPI endpoints.
 5.  **Client Discovery**: When an MCP client (e.g., a UI or another service) requests the list of available tools (e.g., `GET /api/tools`), FastAPI routes this request to the `McpServerService`.
 The service retrieves the internal `Tool` models, converts them to JSON, and sends them back to the client.

-### 2. Tool Execution
+### 2. Tool Execution (via FastAPI REST API)

-This flow describes how a client requests a tool to be executed and how that request is translated into an external REST API call.
+This flow describes how a client requests a tool to be executed via the FastAPI REST API and how that request is translated into an external REST API call.

-1.  **Client Execution Request**: An MCP client sends a request to execute a specific tool (e.g., `POST /api/tools/{tool_id}/execute`) along with the necessary arguments.
+1.  **Client Execution Request (FastAPI)**: An MCP client sends a request to execute a specific tool (e.g., `POST /api/tools/{tool_id}/execute`) along with the necessary arguments.
 2.  **FastAPI Endpoint**: FastAPI receives the request and routes it to `McpServerService.execute_tool()`.
 3.  **`McpServerService.execute_tool()`**:
     *   It retrieves the corresponding `McpTool` object (which contains the dynamically created function) from the `FastMCP` server.